Neural-OS/flutter_url_protocol/example/README.md

 # url_protocol_example

-Demonstrates how to use the url_protocol plugin.
+Demonstrates how to use the flutter_url_protocol plugin.

 ## Getting Started